Political theology: Definition and analysis

+Other authors have challenged this reading.
+Hugo Herrera argues that interpreting Schmitt primarily as a political theologian relies on a limited textual basis and overlooks the philosophical-anthropological and juridical dimensions of his work.
+According to Herrera, Schmitt's analysis of the political is structured by reflections on conflict, existential seriousness, and the relation between rule and case, situating juridical thought between technological rationality and theology rather than grounding it directly in the latter.

 Some have divided the approach of political theology between a rightist traditional concern with individual "moral reform" (such as Clyde Wilcox's God's Warriors [1992] and Ted Jelen's The Political World of the Clergy [1993]) and a leftist focus on collective "social justice" (such as Jeffrey K. Hadden's The Gathering Storm in the Churches [1969] and Harold Quinley's The Prophetic Clergy [1974]).

 Kwok Pui-lan has argued that, while Schmitt may have come up with the term and its modern usage, political theologies were likewise forming along very different trajectories elsewhere around the world, such as in Asia.
 In China in the 1930s, for instance, the Protestant Wu Yaozong advocated that a social revolution was necessary to save both China and the world.
 This would likewise be true of the role of Protestants involved in Korean nationalism in the early twentieth century.

 Many major non-Christian philosophers have written extensively on the topic of political theology during recent years, such as Jürgen Habermas, Odo Marquard, Giorgio Agamben, Simon Critchley, and Slavoj Žižek.
 Since the early 21st century, there has also been a growing discourse around Islamic political theology, especially within Western contexts that were previously dominated by Christianity.

-In the 1990s and early 2000s, political theology became an important theme within legal theory, especially in constitutional law, international law and legal history.
-The literature draws heavily upon the legacy of Carl Schmitt (though often to debate his premises) and political philosophy (such as Ernesto Laclau), along with political phenomena, such as the 'War on Terror'.